DanielRosillo/DanielRosillo.github.io/_posts/2016-07-01-privacypolicy horoscopos.markdown

 <div style="text-align: justify;">
   <body>
     <h2>Privacy Policy</h2> <p>
-                    Rosillo Labs built the Horóscopos + app as an Ad Supported app.
+                    Rosillo Labs built the entertainment apps as an Ad Supported app.
 This SERVICE is provided by Rosillo Labs at no cost and is intended for use as is.